CreativeDevelopments/CDCommands/README_UPDATE.md

 });
 ```

+Replacing the above validate property with the one shown previously will now validate your command!
+Now if you don't provide your first argument as "test", you will get a response saying `args[0] was not equal to "test"`.
+You now must run your command as **?ping test** or **?pong test**.

 ### The validate function

 The validate function does exactly what it sounds like it will do.
 It validates the command in any way that you provide in the validate function.
 You can return either a string, as shown above, to use in your "onError" property, or return a boolean/undefined to default to a generic error code of **"INVALID_ARGUMENT"**.
 Whatever string is returned from the validate function is passed into the "onError" function as the parameter "error".<br>